 - Make sure the correct Web address and Moodle directory are displayed.
 Leave the Data directory as it is, or change the location.

 - Return to your File Manager and open the copy of config-dist.php you’ve made earlier.
 Scroll down to find Web Site Location and Data Files Location.
 Edit the wwwroot and dataroot values with your Web address and the Moodle Data directory.

 - Save and Rename the file to config.php.
 Return to the Moodle setup page and select Next.

 - Select either Improved MySQL or MariaDB as your database type.
 For this tutorial, we’ll use the second option.

-- Once again, enter the information of your MySQL database that was previously created and click Next.
+- Enter the information of your MySQL database that was previously created in the required fields and click Next.

-- If the configuration file is set correctly, you will see a copyright agreement.
-Click Continue and the Moodle installation will start checking if all the required settings and configurations are available and enabled properly on your hosting.
+- If the configuration file is set correctly, a copyright agreement will appear.
+Click Continue.
+The installation will start by checking if all the required settings such as storage capacity are available and enabled properly on your hosting.

 - Click Continue during the checks until you arrive at the administrator setup page.
 Fill in the required information and click Update Profile.